-A new curriculum for Wales is being developed with education professionals across Wales with the aim of it being available to settings and schools by January 2020, and being used throughout Wales by 2022.
+A new curriculum for Wales has been developed with education professionals across Wales with the aim of it being used in Primary schools throughout Wales by 2022.

 The whole approach to developing young people aged 3 to 16 will change.

 The new curriculum will have more emphasis on equipping young people for life.
 It will build their ability to learn new skills and apply their subject knowledge more positively and creatively.
 As the world changes, they will be more able to adapt positively.

 They will also get a deep understanding of how to thrive in an increasingly digital world.
 A new digital competence framework will introduce digital skills across the curriculum, preparing them for the opportunities and risks that an online world presents.

 Meanwhile teachers will have more freedom to teach in ways they feel will have the best outcomes for their learners.

 The central focus of assessment arrangements will be to ensure learners understand how they are performing and what they need to do next.
 There will be a renewed emphasis on assessment for learning as an essential and integral feature of learning and teaching.